tmtxt/tmtxt.github.com/_drafts/2024-06-23-compose-higher-order-functions-in-typescript.md

 };
 ```

 The purpose is simple.
-It's what you have to do for production debugging.
-You will need to log out
+It's what you have to do for production debugging in every system.
+You should
-some unique ids so you have a place to query.
-From that point, you will start tracing the related
+write out some unique ids so you have a place to start querying your logging system.
-entries using a correlation id that your system provides.
+From that point, you will then trace the related entries using a correlation id that your system
+provides.

-From time to time, when the system scales up, there will be areas that slow down the system.
+From time to time, when the system scaled up, there were new areas that could slow down the system.
-We then added more logic to the system, for example, execution time logging to help build some
+We then added more logging logic to the system, for example, execution time logging to help build
-visualization dashboards to identify the slowness.
+some visualization dashboards to identify the root cause.

 ```typescript
 const sendToteToPackingStation = (warehouseId: string, toteId: string): Promise<Result> => {